-The kura tuakana (senior school) teaching and learning programme is built upon four pillars called ngā pou o te whare wharauātea.
-The pou are a refinement of the Nīkau FrameworkTM and help mokopuna understand their learning journey from a distinctly Māori perspective in the latter years of their schooling.
+Whare tuakana (senior school) teaching and learning programme is built upon four pillars called ngā pou o te whare wharauātea.
+The pou are a refinement of the Nīkau Framework[TM] and help mokopuna understand their learning journey from a distinctly Māori perspective in the latter years of their schooling.
 The pou also reflect our commitment to the emotional, social, intellectual, spiritual and physical growth and development of mokopuna.

-We reflect regularly on our school core capabilities (refer to page 16), as well as those prioritised by Waikato - Tainui, and the World Economic Forum to ensure that what we do is always current and relevant.
+We reflect regularly on our school executive functions (refer to page 15), as well as those prioritised by Waikato - Tainui in Whakatupuranga 2050 to ensure that what we do is always current and relevant.
 This body of core capabilities keeps in focus what mokopuna are capable of doing and becoming.